-- the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 76,262,952 shares of our common stock immediately prior to the closing of this offering (the "Preferred Stock Conversion"), which number includes 7,937,455 shares we expect to issue to Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
-LLC (sometimes referred to in this prospectus as "SSIG"), upon the conversion of our Series F convertible preferred stock; - our issuance of 6,506,284 shares of common stock pursuant to the automatic cashless exercise, immediately prior to the closing of this offering, of a warrant held by SSIG (the "GS Warrant"), at an exercise price equal to the par value of such shares; - the automatic cashless exercise, immediately prior to the closing of this offering, of a warrant to purchase shares of our Series D convertible preferred stock (the "Series D Warrant") and warrants to purchase shares of our Series E convertible preferred stock (the "Series E Warrants") which, after giving effect to the Preferred Stock Conversion, will result in the issuance of 223,282 and 338,133 shares of common stock, respectively (together with the GS Warrant Exercise, the "Warrant Exercises"); - the filing of our amended and restated certificate of incorporation (the "Post-IPO Certificate of Incorporation") and the adoption of our amended and restated bylaws (the "Post-IPO Bylaws"), each of which will be in effect upon the closing of this offering; - · no exercise of outstanding options or warrants, except as described above; and - no exercise of the underwriters' option to purchase additional shares of our common stock.
+- the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock immediately prior to the closing of this offering (the "Preferred Stock Conversion"), which number includes shares we expect to issue to Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
+LLC (sometimes referred to in this prospectus as "SSIG"), upon the conversion of our Series F convertible preferred stock; - our issuance of shares of common stock pursuant to the automatic cashless exercise, immediately prior to the closing of this offering, of a warrant held by SSIG (the "GS Warrant"), at an exercise price equal to the par value of such shares; - the automatic cashless exercise, immediately prior to the closing of this offering, of a warrant to purchase shares of our Series D convertible preferred stock (the "Series D Warrant") and warrants to purchase shares of our Series E convertible preferred stock (the "Series E Warrants") which, after giving effect to the Preferred Stock Conversion, will result in the issuance of shares of common stock, respectively, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus (together with the GS Warrant Exercise, the "Warrant Exercises") (a \$1.00 increase in the assumed initial public offering price of \$ per share would increase the number of shares of our common stock issuable upon the automatic cashless exercise of the Series D Warrant and the Series E Warrants by an aggregate of shares, respectively; a \$1.00 decrease in the assumed initial public offering price of \$ shares and share would decrease the number of shares of our common stock issuable upon the automatic cashless exercise of the Series D Warrant and the Series E Warrants by an aggregate of shares and - the filing of our amended and restated certificate of incorporation (the "Post-IPO Certificate of Incorporation") and the adoption of our amended and restated bylaws (the "Post-IPO Bylaws"), each of which will be in effect upon the closing of this offering; - no exercise of outstanding options or warrants, except as described above; and - no exercise of the underwriters' option to purchase additional shares of our common stock.

 As discussed elsewhere in this prospectus under the heading "Certain Relationships and Related Party Transactions-Transactions with Goldman, Sachs & Co.
-LLC and Affiliates," pursuant to the terms of the GS Warrant and, in the case of our Series F convertible preferred stock, our certificate of incorporation, as currently in effect, because the initial public offering price per share at which shares of our common stock are sold in this offering (the "Actual IPO Price") is less than the price per share that was used to calculate the number of shares issuable upon the automatic cashless exercise of the GS Warrant and the conversion of our Series F convertible preferred stock (the "Estimated Price"), we will be required to make a cash payment to SSIG in the amount of \$1.6 million in connection with the closing of this offering.
-For additional information, see "Certain Relationships and Related Party Transactions-Transactions with Goldman, Sachs & Co.
-LLC and Affiliates."
+LLC and Affiliates," pursuant to the terms of the GS Warrant and, in the case of our Series F convertible preferred stock, our certificate of incorporation, as currently in effect, we will be required to make certain cash payments to SSIG if the initial public offering price per share at which shares of our common stock are sold in this offering (the "Actual IPO Price") is less than the price per share used to calculate the number of shares issuable upon the automatic cashless exercise of the GS Warrant or the conversion of our Series F convertible preferred stock, as the case may be (the "Estimated Price").
+Conversely, if the Actual IPO Price is greater than the Estimated Price, SSIG will be required to make certain cash payments to us.